DaveTCode/gameboy-emulator-dotnet/README.md

 ## State

 - Passing test roms section at bottom of readme
-- All MBC1 & MBC5 mooneye tests pass
-- Mooneye TIM00,01,10,11 tests all pass (so timer is basically accurate)
-- Tetris is playable without sound
+- Tetris is playable, Dr Mario is playable
-- Mooneye unused_hwio-GS passes implying all registers are returning correct values for unreadable bits

 ## TODO

 ### Fixes

-- Zelda Links Awakening has various graphical bugs
+- Zelda Links Awakening intro video works fine but first in game ish screen is missing lots of sprites and has loads of glitches
-- Dr Mario doesn't get past startup screen
 - Lots of test failures specified in the table below

 ![Blargg CPU Instr Failures](./blargg_cpu_instr_output.png)